Gunskirchen: World War II

 During World War II one of the sub-camps of the Mauthausen-Gusen concentration camp was located in the village.
 The camp was rather short-lived.
 In December 1944, construction for the Gunskirchen camp began.
-It was planned to house several hundred slave laborers.
+It was planned to house several hundred slave labourers.
 When the camp was opened in April 1945, however, thousands of prisoners evacuated on death marches from Mauthausen started to flood Gunskirchen.
 Dr. Edith Eger was among them.
 In these overcrowded conditions, diseases such as typhus and dysentery spread rapidly through the starving and weakened camp population.
-The prisoners were—with the exception of 400 political prisoners—Jews from Hungary whom the Germans had forced to march on foot from their homeland to Austria, where they were to be used for forced labor.
+The prisoners were—with the exception of 400 political prisoners—Jews from Hungary whom the Germans had forced to march on foot from their homeland to Austria, where they were to be used for forced labour.
 Some 17,000 Hungarian Jews reportedly passed through the Gunskirchen camp.

 On May 4, 1945, troops of 71st Infantry Division and segregated 761st Tank Battalion liberated Gunskirchen.
 When troops entered the camp, they learned that the SS guards had fled the corpse-littered camp days before.
 Some 15,000 prisoners were still in the camp.
 In the months following the liberation, some 1,500 former prisoners died as a consequence of their mistreatment by the Nazis.
 They were buried in the cemetery in nearby Wels.

 One member of the 71st Infantry recounted his first impressions of Gunskirchen: